Can Tyvek Be Used On Interior Walls? (Solved)

 Is Tyvek a Vapor Barrier?

-Even if you have some excess Tyvek after installing it on the exterior walls, do not be tempted to use them as an alternative.
+Even if you have some excess Tyvek after installing it on the exterior walls, do not be tempted to use it as an alternative.
 Doing so will result in a complete failure of the materials on the interior walls.
 Also, mold is a serious health risk.

 What’s the Best Material to Use on Interior Walls?